 Planning for a potential breakdown of an arrangement

-Ideally, before entering these agreements, considerable thought should be given by all parties about what happens if the arrangement cannot be maintained (e.g. if the relationship breaks down, if the adult child’s A voluntary, formal and legally binding agreement between two people to have a permanent relationship together.
-There must be a statement in front of official witnesses who register the marriage with the authorities.
-See also cohabitation; de facto; divorce; domestic relationship. breaks up, or if the older person’s health deteriorates past the point where they can be cared for at home).
+Ideally, before entering these agreements, considerable thought should be given by all parties about what happens if the arrangement cannot be maintained (e.g. if the relationship breaks down, if the adult child’s marriage breaks up, or if the older person’s health deteriorates past the point where they can be cared for at home).
 It is preferable that all such considerations and agreements be put in writing.

-If you are considering transferring part or all of your home to a family member, or selling your home and giving the family member the money so that they can care for you in the future, it is very important that you:
+If an older person is considering transferring part or all of their home to a family member, or selling their home and giving a family member the money so that they can care for them in the future, it is very important that the older person:

-- think carefully, especially about how it will affect all your relationships;
+- thinks carefully, especially about how it will affect all their relationships;

-- understand the tax implications (e.g. how it will affect the older person’s pension);
+- understands the tax implications (e.g. how it will affect the older person’s pension);

-- understand how the agreement may affect the older person’s ability to choose or enter into an aged-care facility in the future;
+- understands how the agreement may affect the older person’s ability to choose or enter into an aged-care facility in the future;

-- protect your interests (e.g. by having a formal agreement, or putting the agreement in writing);
+- protects their interests (e.g. by having a formal agreement, or putting the agreement in writing);

-- put alternatives in place in case things go wrong.
+- puts alternatives in place in case things go wrong.

-For more information about the types of scenarios you should consider before entering into such an agreement, contact Seniors Rights Victoria (see ‘Contacts’ at the end of this chapter) to access the booklets, Care for your Assets, and Assets for Care: A Guide for Lawyers.
+For more information about the types of scenarios older people should consider before entering into such an agreement, contact Seniors Rights Victoria (SRV) or read SRV’s booklets, Care for your Assets: Money, Ageing and Family and Assets for Care: A Guide for Lawyers.